Whoso keepeth his mouth and his tongue keepeth his soul from troubles.

 You can get in trouble by hurting those around you.
 Spouses, children, and friends can easily be hurt by cutting words (Pr 12:18; Eph 6:4; Col 3:19).
 Harsh words stir up anger and cause fights to escalate (Pr 15:1).
 Relationships are destroyed, bitterness created, and your future dulled by hard words.
 It is men and women with gracious speech that will be held in high esteem (Pr 11:16; 22:11).
 It is a command to use gracious words (Col 4:6).

 How can you avoid trouble with your mouth and tongue?
 First, cut your words in half, for many words always contain sin (Pr 10:19).
 Second, slow down and emphasize listening before speaking (Pr 29:20; Jas 1:19).
 Third, remember that you will give an account for every idle word and be judged for your words (Matt 12:34-37).
 Fourth, pray like David, “Set a watch, O LORD, before my mouth; keep the door of my lips” (Ps 141:3).

 Rather than trouble, the man who guards his mouth and tongue will enjoy the good life, guaranteed by the infallible word of God.
 “What man is he that desireth life, and loveth many days, that he may see good?
 Keep thy tongue from evil, and thy lips from speaking guile” (Ps 34:12-13).
 Peter also quoted these wonderful words of promise (I Pet 3:10).

 There was never trouble for the Lord Jesus Christ by His mouth and tongue.
 He spoke like no other man in world history (Ps 45:2; Isaiah 50:4; Luke 4:22; John 7:46).
 He could comfort a widow at her only son’s funeral, or he could expose Pharisee heresy to the delight of His audience (Luke 7:11-18; Matt 7:28-29).
 There was nothing to charge Him for at His trial, so the Jews falsely accused Him by perverting His pure words (Matt 26:59-61).
-His pure words will soon judge them for their sins (Matt 7:21-23).
+His just and severe words will soon judge them for their sins (Matt 7:21-23).